IDEF0 Diagram

 Innoslate's IDEF0 Diagram is a functional modeling method designed to model the decisions, actions, and activities of an organization or system.

-Using IDEFO Diagrams
+Using IDEF0 Diagrams

 Function Description

-Creating IDEFO Diagrams
+Creating IDEF0 Diagrams

 Within the ‘Diagrams Dashboard,’ users can create a new diagram by clicking the ‘ New Diagram’ button in the top right corner of the page.